seanbutler/Morris/README.md

 - [x] Easy for beginners to learn
 - [x] Familiar Syntax C like block structured syntax
 - [x] No semicolons
+- [x] Integrated with SFML or similar giving Windows, Sprites, Colors, Coords, IO and Networking Library

 ### Parallel
-- [x] Parallel execution is trivial and straightforward
+- [x] Parallel execution is trivial and straightforward (via VM)
-- [ ] Threads are lightweight userspace objects
+- [x] Threads are lightweight userspace objects
-- [ ] Threads are also first class objects
+- [ ] ?
+Threads are also first class objects
-- [ ] Maybe Direct/Independent Control of Cores and CPUs
+- [ ] ?
+Maybe Direct/Independent Control of Cores and CPUs

 ### Safe
 - [x] Stack Based Locals, Heap Based Globals